michaelschaub/michaelschaub.github.io/hintnets.md

 [Marie Skłodowska-Curie Individual Fellowships](http://cordis.europa.eu/project/rcn/207743_en.html){:target="_blank"}
 (MSCA-IF-GF - Global Fellowships, Project ID: 702410)

-This page will collect all information about the project "HIntNets".
+This page collects information about the project "HIntNets".

 ## Overview
 Complex networks are an essential ingredient of modern life, and underpin integral parts of our biological, physical, technological and socio-economic universe.